KEY TAKEAWAYS

 Yes, you can get health insurance for visitors in Canada that covers emergency medical costs such as doctor visits, hospital stays, prescription medications, etc.

-Since the public healthcare system in Canada is reserved for residents and citizens, it is best if the visitors purchase private health insurance to cover any medical emergencies or health-related expenses during their stay.
+Since the public healthcare system in Canada only pays out to residents and citizens, it is best if visitors purchase private health insurance to cover any medical emergencies or health-related expenses during their stay.

 Can I purchase visitor insurance for Canada after I arrive?